Chief of Race (CR)

 Prep for Registration:

-• Ensure ample supplies in registration materials container (pens, calculators, ticket wickets, etc…)
+- Ensure ample supplies in the registration materials container (pens, calculators, ticket wickets, etc…)

-• Pick-up lift tickets from mountain (day before or morning of race)
+- Pick-up lift tickets from the mountain (day before or morning of race)

-• Send out email requesting lunch food for the race workers
+- Send out an email requesting lunch food for the race workers

 Registration Head Count